Fergarram/obscure/README.md

 	- [ ] Have the message be an option in `obscure.config.js`.
 - [ ] Handle [embedded files](https://help.obsidian.md/How+to/Embed+files).
 	- [ ] Markdown files: md;
-	- [ ] ‼️ Image files: png, jpg, jpeg, gif, bmp, svg;
+	- [ ] Image files: png, jpg, jpeg, gif, bmp, svg;
+		- [x] ‼️ Render img tag
+		- [ ] 🗳 Use [Elder.js Images Plugin](https://github.com/Elderjs/plugins/tree/master/packages/images) to process embedded images.
 	- [ ] Audio files: mp3, webm, wav, m4a, ogg, 3gp, flac;
-	- [ ] Video files: mp4, webm, ogv, mov, mkv;
+	- [ ] 🗳 Video files: mp4, webm, ogv, mov, mkv;
-	- [ ] PDF files: pdf.
+	- [ ] 🗳 PDF files: pdf.
-		- [ ] Page index support
+		- [ ] 🗳 Page index support
 - [ ] ‼️ Fix all bugs/fixme/todos (which I won't bother to write here).
 - [x] ‼️ Finish mobile styles.
 - [x] ‼️ Implement search.
-- [ ] Add DRAFT prefix support.
+- [ ] 🗳 Add DRAFT prefix support.
 - [ ] Obsidian notes (`%%`)
 	- [x] ‼️ Toggle for user to show/hide notes.
 	- [ ] Save user decision on local storage.
-	- [ ] Have that be an option in `obscure.config.js`.
+	- [ ] 🗳 Have that be an option in `obscure.config.js`.
-	- [ ] Parse notes content as markdown.
+	- [ ] 🗳 Parse notes content as markdown.
 - [ ] ‼️ List generator shortcodes, render lists based on a query string, similar to the search bar in Obsidian.
-- [ ] General clean up, formalize project setup and make it easy to configure.
+- [ ] 🗳 General clean up, formalize project setup and make it easy to configure.
+- [ ] 🗳 Generate tag pages which list all the files using the tag.

 > NOTE: Know in advance that I will not implement a graph view.